Big finish sends Garcia to big lead at Players Championship - WHIZ News

 PONTE VEDRA BEACH, Fla.
-(AP) — Sergio Garcia has played TPC Sawgrass enough to know that trouble is lurking around every turn, and the opening round Thursday at The Players Championship provided another example.
-Just not for him.
+(AP) — Sergio Garcia rushed to the first tee and raced to the finish line Thursday in The Players Championship.

-A solid start turned into a brilliant one for Garcia, who finished birdie-birdie-eagle for a 7-under 65, staking the Spaniard to a three-shot lead among the early starters.

-Garcia, who won the PGA Tour’s premier event in 2008, holed a 15-foot birdie putt on the par-4 seventh, hit a 3-iron to 15 feet on the par-3 eighth, and closed it out with a 5-wood to 18 feet for eagle on his final hole.

-Garcia was among only five players from the morning draw who broke 70 in what appeared to be ideal conditions, with only a mild breeze and a course in immaculate condition.
-The trouble came from pin positions that required more precision than usual, and the Sawgrass hazards that make this course as entertaining as any.
+Most importantly, he avoided the kind of wreck that allowed the TPC Sawgrass to live up to its reputation as the course where anything can happen to anyone at any time.

+Garcia thought he had plenty of time to get from the range to the 10th tee to start his round.
+The sun was in his eyes when he looked at the clock, he wasn’t sure what he saw, jogged the rest of the way and had a minute to spare.
+Then he fired off a 7-under 65, capped off by a birdie-birdie-eagle finish for a two-shot lead over Brian Harman.

+Garcia took eight shots to play his final three holes.
+Byeong Hun An took 11 shots on the par-3 17th hole.

+The Spaniard feels comfortable on a course that causes anxiety even in good weather.

-“For some reason, it just kind of fits my eye,” said Garcia, who has a pair of runner-up finishes to go with his victory.
-“I see what I want to do pretty much every hole and then it’s a matter of doing it.”
+“For some reason, it just kind of fits my eye,” said Garcia, who won The Players in 2008 and has twice been runner-up.
+“I see what I want to do pretty much every hole, and then it’s a matter of doing it.”

-He did it better than anyone, adding another eagle earlier in his round with an approach to 10 feet on the par-3 17th.

-Corey Conners, a contender last week at Bay Hill, and Matt Fitzpatrick each had a 68, while Bay Hill runner-up Lee Westwood and Tom Hoge were another shot behind.
+Harman played in the afternoon and was hanging around par until he began the back nine with three straight birdies, shot 31 on the back and wound up with a 67.

+British Open champion Shane Lowry took bogey on his final hole for a 68 and was tied with Corey Conners and Matt Fitzpatrick.
+Bryson DeChambeau, coming off his victory last week at Bay Hill, had to take a little off his driver on the par-5 16th and had 9-iron left, setting up a birdie-birdie-par finish to join the group at 69.

 “The big number on 18 didn’t help and then doubling the first wasn’t helpful, either,” he said.
 “It’s hard to recover when you just haven’t played good.
 If you take that 18th hole out, it still wasn’t a very good day.”

-Henrik Stenson hit into the water on consecutive holes for a double bogey and a triple bogey, and he put two more in the water — including on the island-green 17th — for an 85, his highest score ever on the PGA Tour.
+Stenson hit into the water on consecutive holes for a double bogey and a triple bogey.
+He put two more in the water, including one of 18 balls in the water on the island-green 17th.

-Byeong Hun An did all his damage on one hole — four tee shots in the water on the 17th for an 11 — for an 83.
-Kevin Na hit three in the water on the 17th for a quintuple-bogey 8 and then withdrew with a bad back and an 81 on his card.
+Three of those belonged to Kevin Na, who made an 8 and then withdrew after signing for an 81.

+Ian Poulter (77) sat for lunch with McIlroy, Stenson and Tyrrell Hatton (76) and posted video of this fearsome foursome that combined to go 29-over par.
+“Oh, what a bunch of muppets,” Poulter said.

 Rickie Fowler had three double bogeys in his round of 77, leaving him in danger of missing the cut and likely missing out on the Dell Match Play in two weeks.